baicaiyihao/rooch-counter-sdk3.0.0/README.md

 ### Install Rooch CLI
 Follow the instructions in the [Rooch CLI Installation Guide](https://rooch.network/zh-CN/build/getting-started/installation) to set up the Rooch CLI on your system.

-### Publish Counter Package
-Refer to the [Counter Package Example](https://github.com/rooch-network/rooch/tree/main/examples/counter) for guidance on publishing a package to the Rooch network.

 ### Local Setup
 To run the dApp locally, follow these steps: